whousel/Project-Verdant/README.md

-Five logged tests were completed to evaluate system behavior and sensor stability.
-Representative raw datasets are included in the data directory.
+Three logged tests were completed to evaluate system behavior and sensor stability.
+Representative raw datasets are included in the [`data`](data/) directory.

 ### **Extended Monitoring**